mdn/content/files/en-us/mdn/community/users_teams/index.md

 The success and growth of the MDN Web Docs project is, in large part, due to our community of contributors.
 There are also employees, contractors, and a network of partners who are dedicated to the health, growth, and maintenance of the project as a whole.
 There are also some individuals who have committed a portion of their time to assist with the daily tasks of running MDN Web Docs.
 To manage all these different groups, the project relies heavily on [roles](#roles) and [teams](#teams) within our [GitHub organization](https://github.com/mdn).
 A list of the members of the organization can be [found here](https://github.com/orgs/mdn/people).

 Community contributions help this open source project immensely.
-In return, contributors can use their work on this project to demonstrate their writing and technical skills as well as their ability to collaborate in team settings and engage with people from diverse backgrounds.
-This section describes the different roles you can assume while volunteering on the MDN Web Docs project.
+Contributors can use their work on MDN Web Docs to show their writing, technical, and collaboration skills, and the ability to work with people from diverse backgrounds.
+This section describes the roles you can take on while volunteering on the MDN Web Docs project.

 The contributor roadmap is a step-by-step journey from one role to the next as you take on more responsibilities in the project.
 With the advancement in the contributor roadmap, you could serve more than one role at the same time.
-In some cases, such as with the [Invited experts](#invited_expert) role, it's possible to skip the stepwise progression and assume a role directly if you've demonstrated expertise in a particular area.
+Roles such as [Invited experts](#invited_expert) can be directly obtained if you've demonstrated expertise in a particular area.

 ## Roles